-4.4 Strategy development process
+4.4.
+Strategy development process

 The development of the new RTS has been carried out in two key phases.
 During the first stage, a Case for Change was made by identifying the significant and wide-ranging policy directives that need to be supported by the RTS and identifying the specific transport problems that need to be tackled by it.
-During this stage, there was extensive policy and data analysis and engagement with
+During this stage, there was extensive policy and data analysis and engagement with the general public through the RTS Public Survey and with partners and stakeholders, including through dialogue arising from the "Transport for Strathclyde" discussion paper prepared by the SPT Chair and Vice Chairs.
+Objectives for the RTS were set to ensure the strategy focused on addressing identified transport problems.
+Statutory assessments were carried out throughout this stage and a Case for Change report was published for consultation in April 2021.

-Following conclusion of the Case for Change consultation, the RTS Policies were developed.
+Following conclusion of the Case for Change consultation, an initial appraisal of options was carried out to inform the development RTS Policies.
 The RTS Policies set out the principles for investment and action and will guide detailed decision making on transport plans, projects and programmes, in line with the National Transport Strategy.
-An initial appraisal of options was also carried out to help shape the initial actions that SPT will take to deliver the RTS through a future RTS Delivery Plan.
+The appraisal of options also helped shape a list of initial actions that SPT will take to deliver the RTS through a future RTS Delivery Plan, which were reported to SPT Partnership in June 2022 and will be subject to further development following conclusion of the consultation on the draft RTS.
 A set of regional corridors was developed to help shape the spatial dimension of the RTS and to set out the spatial context for interventions to be developed through the RTS Delivery Plan and linked processes.
 A regional active travel network was developed in partnership with Sustrans and in co-ordination with local authorities.
 Statutory assessments were carried out again at this stage and are also being consulted upon in tandem with this Draft RTS.